-- 11.3.1 The report will contain the title Forensic Biology Report for biology screening reports, or Forensic DNA Report for DNA reports. - 11.3.2 For clarity, when a statement(s) is about a particular Item (or multiple items listed individually), the "I" will be capitalized as in a name.
-When writing in general terms (i.e., the following items:) the "i" will remain lowercase. - 11.3.3 The case submission information will include, at a minimum: case#, report date, case agency, agency case#, principals (victim, suspect, etc.), and offense date. - 11.3.4 The body of the report will be separated from the case submission information by the following headings in the format below:
+- 11.3.1 The report will contain the title Forensic Biology Report, Forensic DNA Report, or CODIS Hit Report as appropriate. - 11.3.2 For clarity, when a statement(s) is about a particular Item (or multiple items listed individually) the "I" will be capitalized as in a name.
+When writing in general terms (i.e., the following items:) the "I" will remain lowercase. - 11.3.3 The case submission information will include: laboratory case#, agency, agency case#, offense date(s), investigating officer, report #, evidence submission date(s), analyst, report date, and principals (victim, suspect, etc.) - 11.3.4 The body of the report will be separated from the case submission information by the following headings: Evidence Description, Conclusions and Interpretations, and Disposition of Evidence. - 11.3.5 Conclusions and interpretations statements should be, inasmuch as possible, in the following order: 1) positive results or inclusions, 2) inconclusive results, 3) negative results or exclusions and 4) items not examined. - 11.3.6 The following results/conclusions statements are to be used in a biology screening report, as dictated by the analysis findings.
+Where appropriate, descriptions, quantity, and/or locations of individual stains may be included in the corresponding statements.
+Portions of individual statements may be combined as needed: